hashkrish/se2001-notes/question_papers/23t2/quiz1/set_1.md

 - `cut -d: -f3` will extract the 3rd field from each line of the input.
 - `sort -rn` will sort the input in reverse numerical order.
-- The first line of the output will be the highest number in the 3rd field of the passwd file.
+- The first line of the output will be the highest number in the 3rd field of the `passwd` file.

 ---

-<div style="page-break-after: always;"></div>

 ## Question 9 (links) [8]